Hair tourniquet syndrome occurs when a strand of hair or thread wraps tightly around a body part such as the fingers, toes, or genitals.

 It’s unknown exactly what makes the hair or thread wrap around the appendage.
 One possible explanation is that repeated movement of the body part in a restricted space — toes in pajamas, for instance — causes the hair to wrap around tightly.

-The hair may be hard to see because once it cuts through flesh, the surrounding skin can grow over the wound.
+The hair may be hard to see because once it cuts through or gets embedded in the flesh, the surrounding skin can grow over the wound.
 Stay alert to signs of increased discomfort, irritability, and crying.

 Preventing Hair Tourniquet Syndrome